 To the southwest of the remote and restricted area of Dolpo lies Dhaulagiri, the 6th highest mountain in the world, towering over at 8,167m (26,795ft), generating a rain shadow which determines much of Dolpo’s climate.
 Although there are no meteorological records kept in Dolpo it is estimated that the valleys receive less than 500mm of precipitation annually.

-Dolpo region is home to some of the highest villages on earth; almost 90% of the area lies above 3,500m, with a regional population less than 5,000 people, making it one of the least densely populated areas of Nepal.
+Dolpo Region trekking is home to some of the highest villages on earth; almost 90 percent of the area lies above 3,500m, with a regional population less than 5,000 people, making it one of the least densely populated areas of Nepal.
 Its inhabitants cultivate their survival from this inhospitable environment by synergizing agriculture, animal husbandry and trade.
 Dolpo agro-pastoral livelihood is characterized by migrations between permanent villages and pastures at higher altitudes.
-Over 90% of the population lives under the poverty line, literacy is low, and life expectancy is a mere fifty years.
+Over 90 percent of the population lives under the poverty line, literacy is low, and life expectancy is a mere fifty years.